yaddysantos/CRUD-Angular-NetCore/FE-TarjetaCredito/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Installing and add Bootstrap

+First at all, need to install on the console the next command `npm i bootstrap@5.3.3` then into the angular.json add in the styles `"node_modules/bootstrap/dist/css/bootstrap.min.css"`

+## Add default colors

+In this web page of UiGradients `https://uigradients.com/#RainbowBlue` can pick up one gradient and add inside of style css